-PACKING CHECKLIST Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses) One "dressy casual" outfit Light sweater or jacket Bathing suit and a cover-up Light rain coat and/or compact umbrella Comfortable walking shoes or sandals with rubber soles Hat, sunglasses, and sunscreen Toiletries (in a sealed, clear plastic bag inside your carry-on luggage) Medications (please bring all medications in their original containers) Hair care appliances (see information below) Small bag or backpack (large enough for a small Bible, pen, camera and other personal items) Passport with separate photocopy (see below for more information)
+PACKING CHECKLIST Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses) Light sweater or jacket Bathing suit and a coverup Light rain coat and/or compact umbrella Comfortable walking shoes or sandals with rubber soles Hat, sunglasses, and sunscreen Toiletries (in a sealed, clear plastic bag inside your carry-on luggage) Medications, Hair care appliances (see information below) Small bag or backpack (large enough for a small Bible, pen, camera and other personal items) Passport with separate photocopy (see below for more information)

 PACKING TIPS Make certain your suitcase closes and fastens securely.
 Mark your luggage and carry-on bag clearly with your name and address.
-Put identification information (name, address and phone number)

-INSIDE your luggage in case the luggage tags on the outside are lost in transit.
+Put identification information (name, address and phone number) INSIDE your luggage in case the luggage tags on the outside are lost in transit.
 WE WILL ALSO GIVE YOU COLORED LUGGAGE IDENTIFIERS.
 Keep your essential toiletries and a one day change of clothes with you in your carry-on.
 Do not pack your passport or travel documents in your luggage.

 Keep a color copy of the information page of your passport inside your luggage in the event that your passport is lost.